-- The Al-Bahrani, R. (2000) stated that - The Al-Bahrani, H. (2000) maintained that
+- Al-Bahrani, R. (2000) stated that - Al-Bahrani, H. (2000) maintained that

-- Cognitive linguistics is a science that is resulted from the amalgamation of different sciences: Anthropology, cognitive psychology, neurology, and philosophy, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived (Al-Bahrani, R., 2000). - Cognitive linguistics is a science that is resulted from the amalgamation of three different sciences: Anthropology, cognitive psychology, neurology, and philosophy, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived (Al-Bahrani, H., 2000).
+- © Cognitive linguistics is a science that is resulted from the amalgamation of three different sciences: Anthropology, psychology and semantics, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived (Al-Bahrani, R., 2000). - © Cognitive linguistics is a science that is resulted from the amalgamation of three different sciences: Anthropology, psychology and semantics, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived (Al-Bahrani, H., 2000).